Radiative Decays of Vector Mesons with Light-Cone Sum Rules: Numerical Results and Discussion

 Based on the criteria and constraints established above, the dependence of the form factors on the threshold $s_0$ and Borel parameter $M^2$ is discussed as follows.

-The form factor for $K^{*-}\rightarrow K^-\gamma$ process is shown in Fig. \ref{Kf.eps}.
-The threshold parameter is chosen as $s_0 \approx 1.9$ GeV$^2$.
-As shown in Fig. \ref{Kf.eps}, our results are highly stable under variations of the thresholds.
-In contrast, they exhibit a moderate dependence on the Borel parameter.
+The form factor for the $K^{*-} \rightarrow K^- \gamma$ process is shown in Fig.~\ref{Kf.eps}, with the threshold parameter chosen as $s_0 \approx 1.9$ GeV$^2$.
+As illustrated in Fig.~\ref{Kf.eps}, our results exhibit high stability against variations in the threshold parameter and also remain highly stable under changes in the Borel parameter, indicating that our choice of the Borel region is reasonable.

 Building on the transition form factors we have obtained for ground state vector mesons \cite{Sun:2010oyk}, we extend our calculation to excited state M1 radiative decay $\psi(2S) \rightarrow \eta_c(2S) \gamma$.
 As shown in Fig. \ref{Pf.eps}, the results of the form factor exhibits a certain sensitivity to the Borel parameter, while maintaining only weak dependence on the thresholds.